 Tourist visas for India

-Most foreign nationals will apply for their visa in their home country before they leave – this can either be done at a local application centre or via the online e-Visa system.
+Most foreign nationals will apply for their visa in their home country before they leave – this can either be done at a local application centre or via the online e-visa system.
 Nationals of certain countries won't need to apply in advance and can instead obtain a visa on arrival in India.
 Expats should determine which category they belong to well ahead of time.

 Work visas for India

-Employment visas for India are usually valid for one year or for the term of the employment contract, though in certain cases they may be granted for two, three or five years.
+Employment visas for India are usually valid for one year or the term of the employment contract, though in certain cases they may be granted for two, three or five years.
 It is possible to renew an employment visa from within India.

 Business visas are available for expat entrepreneurs or investors who want to conduct business in India.
 They must be able to prove that they are in good financial standing and that they have expertise in their field of business.